aherkel09/ProExl/README.md

 - formatExl.py formats data from duct objects and inserts them into an excel sheet.

 ## Modules/Libraries Used:
+- [python3][py_link]: Python is an interpreted high-level programming language for general-purpose programming.
 - [openpyxl][opxl_link]: A Python library to read/write Excel 2010 xlsx/xlsm files.
 - [tkinter][tk_link]: Python's de-facto standard GUI (Graphical User Interface) package.
 It is a thin object-oriented layer on top of   Tcl/Tk.
 - [datetime][dt_link]: The datetime module supplies classes for manipulating dates and times in both simple and complex ways.